culanomeara/quizzical/README.md

 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fculanomeara.github.io%2Fquizzical%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

-### Fixed Bugs/Improvements
+### Fixed Bugs

-- I had a number of bugs that I worked thru:
 - Issue where question topic was not being passed to function correctly
 - Issue with changing topic and resetting all of the code to restart quiz.
 - Styling issues with certain areas where styling wasn't being applied inside.

+### Improvements
   - Very long code sections were removed or tidied up with more efficeient code structure or function such as:
     - single displayQuestion function instead of different function for each topic.
     - using a let of function to read thru class array elements to carry out a task rather than all separate.
   - gave onclick function a unique name as it was being called repeatedly
-  -
+  - I gave alot of time to coding the quiz to hide areas or prevent users from clicking other answers once they had chosen one.
+This ensures that the user experience is intuitive and streamlined.

 ## Deployment